Perform over-representation analysis with the results from cluster_hits()

 #>

-#> Running clusterProfiler for: cluster_condA
+#> Running clusterProfiler for column: cluster_condA

 #>